top of page

 • What permits you actually need

-• What to wear + what to pack
+• What to wear and what to pack so you’re comfortable and present

-The Best Time to Plan Your Glacier Elopement
+Best Time to Elope in Glacier National Park

 Scenic view of Glacier National Park’s mountain peaks and alpine valleys along Going-to-the-Sun Road on a clear summer day

-Winter through early spring is beautiful but limiting - most roads close, and your options shrink a lot.
-Unless you’re dreaming of a winter elopement specifically, summer and fall give you the most freedom.
+Winter through early spring is beautiful, but very limited.
+Most roads close, access shrinks, and planning becomes much more specific.
+Unless you’re intentionally dreaming of a winter elopement, summer and early fall give you the most freedom to explore and shape the day the way you want.

 Permits for Glacier National Park Elopements